Sanitarium (film): Up to the Last Man

 Presented in an anachronistic order, the segment tells the story of a college professor called James Silo, who is also an avid conspiracy theorist of the 2012 doomsday event.
 He believes that on 21 December 2012, the planet Nibiru will collide with the Earth and to protect himself and his family, he builds a bunker underground, containing a small bedroom and working room, hydroponic culture to sustain food, and a heater.
-Throughout the segment, it became apparent that James' obsession had distanced himself from reality; his students began to leave his class until no one was left, dismissing him from his university.
-He ignored his wife, Allison, and sons Caleb and Kyle and spent his savings to build the bunker.
-Eventually, Allison decided to call the staff from the sanitarium to confine James, yet he managed to escape and began to live in the bunker for over 640 days, believing that he is the last man left and that his family are dead.
+Throughout the segment, it became apparent that James' obsession has distanced himself from reality; his students began to leave his class until no one is left, and he is dismissed from his university.
+He ignores his wife, Allison, and sons Caleb and Kyle and has spent his savings to build the bunker.
+Eventually, Allison decides to call the staff from the sanitarium to confine James, yet he manages to escape and lives in the bunker for over 640 days, believing that he was the last man left and that his family was dead.
 What James does not learn until the end, however, is that he was the one who killed them after escaping from the sanitarium.
 In grief, James swallows a pill and opens the bunker to find Allison framed by a white light.
 She catches him when he falls, caresses him, and says that everything is alright.
-The segment is closed with the scene before James escaped from the sanitarium.
+The segment is closed with a scene from before James escaped from the sanitarium.
 While being interviewed by Dr. Stenson, he states his belief that everything is an illusion and that "they" are laughing at him.

 A mid-credits scene shows Stenson discovering James having escaped the sanitarium and left his doomsday timer under the pillow, followed by the first scene of the segment: James waking up to his 640th day in the bunker.